JVKran/SRPL/README.md

 flush wasntTwenty
 ```
 ### Multi-return
 Unlike most other languages, functions and the file can return multiple values.
 This has been done since it's more natural to non-it people.
 Executing multiple tasks yields multiple results; not one single.
+As one can imagine, this doesn't work when it's compiled to assembly.
+Then only the last return statement is effective.
 ``` SRPL
 task multi contains
     flush 3